Laing O’Rourke Anti-Slavery and Human Trafficking Statement

 Building a strong supply chain

 Our suppliers play a vital role in supporting our business activities, and our reputation depends on the quality of the services they deliver.
-For this reason we work closely with our trading partners to ensure they share our values.
+For this reason, we work closely with our trading partners to ensure they share our values.
 Our supplier relationships are founded on collaboration and respect.

-All our suppliers are expected to work in accordance with our ethos and approach with regards to health, safety, environmental and people development objectives.
-In this regard, we believe in supporting our suppliers through training and knowledge-sharing, and hold regular forums to communicate clear expectations.
+We also believe in supporting our suppliers through training and knowledge-sharing, and hold regular forums to communicate clear expectations.

 Governance, due diligence process, vetting and auditing of suppliers